jayliaoo/cloudflog/GITHUB_OAUTH_SETUP.md

 For production deployment:
 1. Update the Homepage URL to your actual domain
 2. Update the Authorization callback URL to `https://yourdomain.com/auth/callback`
-3. Update the `NEXTAUTH_URL` environment variable to your actual domain

 ## Troubleshooting